2022 Pacific typhoon season: Tropical Storm Banyan (Queenie)

 On October 29, the JTWC released a first TCFA, reporting that a tropical disturbance, designated as Invest 94W, had formed far from the Philippine Sea.
 However, hours later, the agency canceled the TCFA over this low-pressure area after it had lost strength.
 However, the agency released a second TCFA, reporting that the disturbance had re-intensified, and classified the possibility of tropical depression as "high".
 The JMA went further in a bulletin, and already classified it as a depression.
 At 21:00 UTC on October 30, the tropical depression was designated 27W.
 Upon entering the Philippine Area of Responsibility, it was given the local name Queenie by PAGASA.
 Banyan intensified into a tropical storm, and was given the international name Banyan by the Japan Meteorological Agency.
 As of November 1, 2022, Banyan then weakened due to strong wind shear, and then weakened into a tropical depression the next day after weakening.
 Later that afternoon, the PAGASA had issued their final advisory on Banyan after it dissipated into a remnant low pressure area.
 The depression was last seen 200 km north of Sonsorol, moving west-northwestward at 7 km/h (4 knots) over the past 6 hours.
 The remnants of Banyan continued to cause some rain in eastern Mindanao.

 Tropical Storm Yamaneko

-On November 11, a tropical disturbance was formed in Wake Island, it was designated as 95W by the JTWC on its TCFA.
+On November 11, a tropical disturbance formed just to the north of Wake Island.
+The Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert, designating it Invest 95W.
 It strengthened into a tropical depression later on the next day, designated as 28W.
-The system then strengthened to a tropical storm, gaining the name Yamaneko from the JMA.
+The system then strengthened to a tropical storm, receiving the name Yamaneko from the JMA.
 The system was short-lived and weakened due to cooler sea temperatures.
 The system dissipated on the morning of November 14.
-It was a relatively weak storm with maximum sustained winds of 65 km/h.
-There were no reports of damage or casualties caused by Yamaneko.
-The storm did not make landfall and dissipated on November 14, 2022.